U.S. Route 29 in Florida: Route description

 After the intersection with Brown Road, US 29 begins to run down a hill and later curves to the right where it crosses over a pair of bridges over Canoe Creek, then enters Bluff Springs, which appears to be more residential than communities further to the south, but is not lacking in woodlands or farmlands either.
-Century Boulevard makes a sharper right curve after the intersection with North Canoe Road, and remains as such despite briefly curving between Thompson Road and Bluff Springs Road.
-After this it crosses a pair of bridges over the Pritchell Mill Branch.
-At the intersection of Dawson Road some reduce speed warning sings can be spotted for the northbound lanes, showing a sign of the end of rural high-speed travel.
-This is because the divider that has run along the middle of the road since Brent is replaced by a continuous left-turn lane at the intersection of Tedder Road near a branch of the Century Fire Department just before the road crosses a bridge over Wiggins Branch, where it enters Century.
+Century Boulevard makes a sharper right curve after the intersection with North Canoe Road and remains as such despite briefly curving between Thompson Road and Bluff Springs Road.
+Afterward, it crosses a pair of bridges over the Pritchell Mill Branch.
+At the intersection of Dawson Road, some reduce speed warning sings can be spotted for the northbound lanes, showing a sign of the end of rural high-speed travel.
+This occurrence is because the divider that has run along the middle of the road since Brent is replaced by a continuous left-turn lane at the intersection of Tedder Road near a branch of the Century Fire Department just before the road crosses a bridge over Wiggins Branch, where it enters Century.

 Despite entering the town limits, the surroundings remain rural and residential.
 At the intersection of CR 4, the route secretly gains a hidden concurrency with SR 4.
 The road dips down over a bridge over Mill Creek before the eastern terminus of CR 4A, with a southeast continuation onto Front Street, and then approaches the intersection of West and East Hecker Road.
-Signs approaching East Hecker Road point to the Alger-Sullivan Lumber Company Residential Historic District.
-SR 4 breaks away from US 29 to head east towards Jay, Baker, and Milligan, while US 29 begins to curve into a more northwesterly direction.
+Signs approaching East Hecker Road point to the Alger–Sullivan Lumber Company Residential Historic District.
+SR 4 breaks away from US 29 to head east toward Jay, Baker, and Milligan, while US 29 begins to curve into a more northwesterly direction.
 The road curves further to the northwest at the intersection with East McCurdy Street and further to the northwest just before the intersection with Jackson Street.
-The last intersections with US 29 in Florida are Renfro Street to the east and Glenn Street to the west (both dead end streets) before the road finally intersects the Florida-Alabama state line at State Line Road, then climbs a bridge over a large railroad yard to enter downtown Flomaton, Alabama.
+The last intersections with US 29 in Florida are Renfro Street to the east and Glenn Street to the west (both dead end streets) before the road finally intersects the Florida–Alabama state line at State Line Road, then climbs a bridge over a large railroad yard to enter downtown Flomaton, Alabama.

 History

+Part of the route of US 29 follows a trail that Andrew Jackson used in 1818 in the spring during the First Seminole War, when he was on his way from Pensacola to Fort Montgomery.

-US 29 originally ran in a concurrency with the former alignment of US 331 between 1926 and 1936.
+US 29 originally ran concurrently with the former alignment of US 331 between 1926 and 1936.

 Beginning in 1956, signs for U.S. Highways in Florida had different colors for each highway.
 The shield for US 29 was red with white lettering and outline, until the state was forced by the federal government to conform to standards that required consistent black-and-white signs in 1993.